 If you already have a study permit but CapU not listed as your DLI, you must apply for a new study permit by extending your current one.
 You must receive your new study permit before beginning studies at CapU.

-To apply for a study permit, you will need:
+To apply for a study permit, you will need the following documents from CapU upon successful admission:

 - A Letter of Acceptance (LOA); and